Import or export wildlife

 An import permit is valid for one month from the date of shipment.
 The animal must enter the NT in this time or you will need another permit.

-An export permit is valid for two days from the date of shipment.
+An export permit is valid for 2 days from the date of shipment.
 The animal must leave the NT in this time or you will need another permit.

 Import or export permits for states and territories

-Go to the following websites for import or export permit information for Australian states and territories:
+For import or export permit information for other Australian states and territories, go to the following websites:

 There are biosecurity rules if you are moving certain species of animals and livestock into the NT.